 Ponder and pray over these 50 Bible verses about unborn babies as you prepare to welcome your newborn into your home.
-God has a plan for them
+God has a plan for your child.

 Although you can’t see your baby yet, God sees and knows your unborn child.